 1. Invest in carbon monoxide detectors.
 Carbon monoxide is a colorless and odorless gas that can’t be detected by humans.
 Without a detector, it’s practically impossible to know carbon monoxide is building up in your home.
 You may be unaware until someone starts showing symptoms of poisoning.
 Introduce carbon monoxide detectors on every floor of your home, ideally near bedrooms, to be alerted to rising levels before anyone gets sick.

 2. Be sure your gas furnace was installed properly.
-If your gas furnace wasn’t installed by pros, you should have it looked at.
+If your gas furnace wasn’t installed by professionals, you should have it looked at.
 The experts at Heartland Heating & Cooling can make sure your blower motor is installed correctly and that everything looks correct in your ductwork design.
 Carbon monoxide can collect if there are problems in those territories.

 4. Keep your air filter clean.
 A backup of airflow caused by a dusty filter can cause carbon monoxide to leak out of your system.
-Set a reminder on your phone or mark your calendar to frequently check your air filter and clean or change it per the manufacturer’s recommendation.
+Set a reminder on your phone or mark your calendar to frequently check your air filter and clean or change it per the manufacturer’s instruction.

 Carbon monoxide can be very dangerous, but you can have peace of mind by taking a few precautions.
-You’ll always have the professionals at Heartland Heating & Cooling in Des Moines behind you to help, too.
+You’ll always have the experts at Heartland Heating & Cooling in Des Moines behind you to help, too.
 Give us a call at 515-344-3579 if you have questions or concerns about carbon monoxide or your gas furnace.
 You can also schedule an appointment using our online scheduler.